-The loss for the quarter ended March 31, 2015 primarily consists of non-cash stock based compensation of \$0.49 million and wages and benefits of \$0.38 million.
-Overall losses were lower than in the preceding quarter due in the most part to the recognition of an accrual of the 2014 bonus to employees recorded in the prior period, and paid in the quarter ended March 31, 2015.
+The loss for the quarter ended March 31, 2015 primarily consists of non-cash stock based compensation of \$0.49 million, wages and benefits of \$0.38 million and office and general costs of \$0.27 million.
+Other income and expenses includes losses of \$0.13 million combined, from foreign exchange losses and the change in fair value of financial instruments.